VitaliiShkliarskyi/servlet-full-stack-web-app/README.md

 # 🚖 TAXI-SERVICE 🚖

 ##  Description
-A simple web-application that supports authentication, registration and other CRUD operations
+A simple web-application built on Servlets that supports authentication, registration and other CRUD operations

 ##  Project structure
 Project based on Three-Tier architecture: